Stuffed Cabbage (töltött káposzta)

 - You may have had some smaller leaves that you just couldn't separate or they were too small to roll.
 Go ahead and chop/shred those up and place into the roasting pan along with the stuffed cabbages.

-- NOTE: If you have an over abundance of cabbage rolls, increase the above steps to two cans of tomato soup and use the whole amount of cabbage water.
-(1.5 cups)
+- NOTE: If you have an over abundance of cabbage rolls, increase the above step to two cups of cold water.

 - Bake in the roaster or preheated oven at 375 degrees Fahrenheit for about 3.5 hours or until the meat mixture is no longer pink in the center.
-Baste the cabbage rolls with it's own juices every 30 minutes.
+You can lower the heat to 200 Fahrenheit and let it cook for longer if you'd like to serve later.
+The cabbage rolls will only get more tender.

 ADDITIONAL TIP